-Liaison with Valuation Office Agency and other offices: Specialist Investigations (SCI)
+Liaison with Valuation Office Agency and other offices: Fraud Investigation Services (FIS)

-Specialist Investigations (SI) investigation papers can contain helpful information about the company and it may be useful to valuers involved in a valuation of a control or large minority holding to obtain these papers.
-However SI necessarily works under conditions of close confidentiality.
-Accordingly, all information supplied to SAV about past and current cases must be treated as confidential and must not be disclosed without SI’s consent.
+Fraud Investigation Services (FIS) investigation papers can contain helpful information about the company and it may be useful to valuers involved in a valuation of a control or large minority holding to obtain these papers.
+However FIS necessarily works under conditions of close confidentiality.
+Accordingly, all information supplied to SAV about past and current cases must be treated as confidential and must not be disclosed without FIS’s consent.
 This applies even to mentioning the existence of an investigation, where the parties have made no reference to it themselves.

 |Additional Guidance: SVM150000|